2022 Limited Late Model Rules

 Track Frequency Limited Late Model- 461.13750 UHF

 20F- 6.7.2 TRANSPONDERS – A Transponder is required on the car at all times.
 See the SMS General Rules for locating transponders properly.
 Any car not registering a transponder signal during practice will be black-flagged to be made aware of their scoring transponders failure and is required to remedy it before proceeding further in the event.
 TR2 and X2 Transponders are available from MyLaps America.

 Smyrna, GA 30082

 20F- 7 ENGINE COOLING SYSTEM – Only water or SMS approved coolants or additives may be used in the cooling systems.
 Coolant lines to the engine block, intake or cylinder heads are not permitted.
 Ethelyne Glycol or Propolyne Glycol coolants are not permitted.

 20F- 7.1 WATER PUMP

-B. Any V-Belt or serpentine belt/pulley system is permitted.
-Cog belts or pulleys are not permitted.
+D. Any serpentine or V-belt pulley system is permitted.
 Pulleys must be steel or aluminum.

 20F- 7.2 FAN – Stock OEM type mechanical or electric fans are permitted.